Jonathan Moyle

 Alexander Odeh was a Palestinian Arab displaced by the 1967 Arab-Israel War.
 He moved to the United States in the 1970s, working as a college lecturer, as well as writing poetry.
 While engaged in political activism in support of Arab people, both in the Middle East and in the USA, he was killed in a bombing attack in 1985 that was widely attributed to a Jewish American terrorist cell.

 The alleged perpetrators subsequently fled to Israel in order to evade murder and terrorism charges.
-One of the potential killers, Andy Green (who changed his name to Baruch Ben-Yosef), is back in the news in earlky 2024 as he seems to be a leader of protests by ultra nationalist Jewish people in Israel, which aim to prevent essential aid from reaching the malnourished Palestinian people living in war-torn Gaza.
+One of the potential killers, Andy Green (who changed his name to Baruch Ben-Yosef), is back in the news in early 2024 as he seems to be a leader of protests by ultra nationalist Jewish people in Israel, which aim to prevent essential aid from reaching the malnourished Palestinian people living in war-torn Gaza.

 Erik Jan Hanussen